dylan-lang/dylan-programming-book/source/perform.rst

 the *partial-evaluation* techniques that you should expect to find in any good Dylan compiler.

+.. topic:: Comparison with C:

-#. *Comparison with C:* A programmer familiar with the optimizations
-   done in C compilers can think of partial evaluation as an extreme combination of inlining and constant folding.
+   A programmer familiar with the optimizations done in C compilers can think of partial evaluation as an extreme combination of inlining and constant folding.
 One way in which Dylan has an advantage over C for partial evaluation is that it hard for a compiler to evaluate expressions that involve dereferencing pointers.
 For example, in C, it is difficult to evaluate partially a call to ``malloc``, but Dylan compilers can often evaluate a call to ``make`` at compile time.

 Type inference
 ~~~~~~~~~~~~~~